-- Windows users should also refer to "For Windows Users: Notes Regarding Node MIDI Connection" on page 32. - You cannot connect the MIDI or wordclock connectors as a group. - For wordclock connections, using the [Single Master] option is easier (page 25).
+- You should also refer to "Notes Regarding Node MIDI Connection" on page 32. - You cannot connect the MIDI or wordclock connectors as a group. - For wordclock connections, using the [Single Master] option is easier (page 25).

 Patching the cables one by one